pspada/NetBeans-Custom-Themes/README.md

 # Netbeans Custom Themes
 Just a set of themes I decided to port and/or customize for the Netbeans IDE

+## Installation
+1. Get the theme (zip archive) you want to install.
+You can do that in one of the following ways.
+    * Download it from the [download page](https://github.com/paololus/NetBeans-Custom-Themes/downloads).
+    * Create the archive by yourself.
+      In this case make sure you zip the _'config'_ folder within the main theme folder itself (e.g. _NetBeans-Custom-Themes/Zenburned/**config**_)

+2. Open NetBeans and import the new theme by:
+    `Tools => Options => Font & Colors => Import => Browse...` choose the zip archive
+    (e.g. Zenburned.zip) `OK`.
+Now select the `All` option (to import all the settings) and finally `OK` again.
+NetBeans will prompt a window asking you to restart the editor in order for the imported settings to be effective.
+Just confirm.

+3. Enjoy (if everything is ok) or complain (if somthing wrong happened) =)

 ## Yesterday Evening
 This theme is the result of my tentative to port the theme "Tomorrow Night Eighties" (https://github.com/ChrisKempson/Tomorrow-Theme) to NetBeans.
 I soon realized,